pyOpenSci/test-pyos-review/.buffy/templates/editor_response.md

 ---

 ## Editor comments
-:wave: Hi @reviewer-one and @reviewer-two!
-Thank you for volunteering to review for pyOpenSci! <Add any additional banter here that you wish..>
+:wave: Hi {{reviewers-list}}!
+Thank you for volunteering to review for pyOpenSci!

 ### Please fill out our pre-review survey